rxlabz/redarx/README.md

 Async commands are maybe not the best way to connect a Firebase data-source.

-The [redarx-ng-firebase]() example shows a way to dispatch firebase queries via a new dispatcher method : query.
+The [redarx_ng_firebase](https://github.com/rxlabz/redarx_ng_firebase) example shows a way to dispatch firebase queries via a new dispatcher method : query.

 Queries are dispatched to a Firebase service, which update the base.
 The service handles firebase.database child and values events and dispatch update request via the dispatch() method.